 To serve as the leading immigrant integration organization in the Central Valley, dedicated to ensuring full participation of immigrants in building strong, vibrant, inclusive communities.
 We do this by: collaborating, mobilizing and combining the resources and talents of our allies to offer, on a large scale, high quality immigration and naturalization services; strengthening and growing the capacity of our members to serve and empower immigrant communities, and support leadership development by leveraging needed public and private sector resources; working to change the dominant discourse about immigrants and immigration; working to achieve policies which support opportunities for immigrants to pursue their dreams.

-With this in mind, CVIIC and partner organizations have launched an innovative, pilot project to promote immigrant self-employment and entrepreneurship.
-The project has three principal target audiences:
+With this in mind, in Fall 2020 CVIIC and partner organizations launched an innovative, pilot project to promote immigrant self-employment and entrepreneurship.
+The project had three principal target audiences:

-- A cohort of Latino immigrants from the Central Valley who will receive intensive entrepreneurial trainings from October 2020-June 2021
+- A cohort of Latino immigrants from the Central Valley who received intensive entrepreneurial trainings from October 2020-June 2021

-- An online community of Latino immigrants who will receive ongoing information and resources, as well as monthly training opportunities.
+- An online community of Latino immigrants who received ongoing information and resources, as well as monthly training opportunities.

-- Representatives of partner organizations who will receive monthly technical trainings to improve their organizations understanding of immigrant self-employment and entrepreneurialism.
+- Representatives of partner organizations who received monthly technical trainings to improve their organizations understanding of immigrant self-employment and entrepreneurialism.